alexZielonko/sat-scan/report/final-report.md

 As previously discussed, the Sat Scan Database exists within a private subnet in the Virtual Private Cloud (VPC), and it only accepts ingress from traffic within the VPC.
 This networking decision helps prevent the database from direct exposure to the public internet, which improves the system's security posture.

 To support database migrations in production, the system utilizes a "JumpBox" running on an AWS EC2 instance.
 The networking configuration for the JumpBox allows for SSH ingress from a specified IP address.
-In practice, this allows for database migration scrips to run without providing direct public internet database access.
+In practice, this allows for database migration scripts to run without providing direct public internet database access.

-As of this report's writing, migrations are ran against the production database after applying Terraform changes.
+As of this report's writing, migrations are run against the production database after applying Terraform changes.
 These migrations run as part of the `/infrastructure/post_apply.sh` script.
 While this approach is sufficient for the immediate project needs, subsequent platform work is necessary to support database changes alongside rolling or blue-green deployments.

 #### Sat Scan Database: Supporting Future Frontend Development